esl/MongoosePush/README.md

 If the certificate authentication is to be used:

 * `service.apns.auth.certificate.keyfile` (*string*, *required*) - Path to the PEM encoded keyfile.
-This path should be either absolute, or relative to root dir of the release (in Docker container that would be `/opt/app`).
+This path should be either absolute, or relative to root dir of the release (in the Docker container that would be `/opt/app`).
 * `service.apns.auth.certificate.certfile` (*string*, *required*) - Path to the PEM encoded certfile.
-This path should be either absolute, or relative to root dir of the release (in Docker container that would be `/opt/app`).
+This path should be either absolute, or relative to root dir of the release (in the Docker container that would be `/opt/app`).

 Please note that only one method of authentication can be used for any given pool.
 This means that setting `service.apns.auth.certificate` excludes `service.apns.auth.token` and vice versa.
 Providing both will result in a configuration error.